dalf/dockerfiles/nghttp2-debian/stable/README.md

 * based on debian:stable-slim
 * Python is included for OCSP.
-* OpenSSL 1.1.0 which support ALPN.
+* OpenSSL 1.1.1d which support ALPN.
 * nghttp2 is compiled with neverbleed option.

+See the [nghttp2](https://packages.debian.org/buster/nghttp2) package Debian